Overview

 About the Speakers

 Larry A. Wasserman is a professor in the Department of Statistics and the Machine Learning Department at Carnegie Mellon University.
-I received my Ph.D. from the University of Toronto in 1988.
-I was awarded the COPSS Presidents’ Award in 1999 for the outstanding statistician under age 40, and the CRM-SSC Prize in 2002.
-I am an elected fellow of the American Statistical Association, Institute of Mathematical Statistics, and the American Association for the Advancement of Science.
-My research papers frequently focus on nonparametric inference, asymptotic theory, causality, and applications of statistics to astrophysics, bioinformatics, and genetics.
-I have also written two advanced statistics textbooks: “All of Statistics,” and “All of Nonparametric Statistics.”
+He received his Ph.D. from the University of Toronto in 1988.
+He was awarded the COPSS Presidents’ Award in 1999 for the outstanding statistician under age 40, and the CRM-SSC Prize in 2002.
+He is an elected fellow of the American Statistical Association, Institute of Mathematical Statistics, and the American Association for the Advancement of Science.
+His research papers frequently focus on nonparametric inference, asymptotic theory, causality, and applications of statistics to astrophysics, bioinformatics, and genetics.
+He has also written two advanced statistics textbooks: “All of Statistics,” and “All of Nonparametric Statistics.”
 His research interests include machine learning, high dimensional inference, nonparametric inference, statistical topology, and astrostatistics.
-Areas of Research: Causal Inference, DELPHI, STAMPS, Foundations of Inference, Statistical Machine Learning, Optimal Transport, and Nonparametric Methods.
 See Profile

 About the Moderator

-Lucas Janson is an Associate Professor of Statistics and Affiliate in Computer Science at Harvard University, where he studies high-dimensional inference and statistical machine learning.
-In addition to his methodological and theoretical work, he collaborates with domain experts to apply my work to scientific fields including genetics, political science, and climatology, and he runs the Harvard Statistical Consulting Service where he supervises PhD students advising hundreds of researchers per year.
+Lucas Janson is a Professor of Statistics and Affiliate in Computer Science at Harvard University, where he studies high-dimensional inference and statistical machine learning.
+In addition to his methodological and theoretical work, he collaborates with domain experts to apply his work to scientific fields including genetics, political science, and climatology, and he runs the Harvard Statistical Consulting Service where he supervises PhD students advising hundreds of researchers per year.
 See Profile

 About the COPSS-NISS Leadership Webinar Series